gek169/gek169/README.md

 * Writing C, occasionally Javascript.
 I will work on C++ projects occasionally.
 * Working out.
 Lifting.
 * Making music (Not very *good* music, mind you...)
-* Listening to banger tunes from the nineties.
+* Listening to bad music.
 * Reading.
 My favorite Author is Robert Asprin.

 I've been writing C code since I was 13 years old and am familiar with the C family up to C++20 (Spaceship operator, concepts...).